-Assignments: All assignments must be submitted through Google Classroom.
-It is the student's responsibility to make sure they understand how to operate the platform--claiming you didn't know how to work Google Classroom will not excuse missed deadlines/missing assignments.
-Likewise, technology issues will not excuse late assignments, so please make sure you are not waiting until the last minute.
-As a backup, if there is an error with Google Classroom, the student may attach the assignment to an email and submit it prior to the deadline.
-It is up to the student to make sure they have the appropriate technology and a strong internet connection.
+Assignments: All designated assignments must be submitted through Google Classroom (some may be on paper in class; the due date will be posted on the page or the View Board in the classroom).
+It is the student's responsibility to make sure they understand how to operate the Google Classroom--claiming you didn't know how will not excuse missed deadlines/missing assignments.
+Likewise, technology (i.e. internet) issues will not excuse late assignments, so please make sure you are not waiting until the last minute.
+As a backup, if there is an error with Google Classroom, the student may attach the assignment to an email and submit it prior to the deadline. \ It is up to the student to make sure they have the appropriate technology and a strong internet connection.
 For further precaution, save your work as a Google Doc in case you need timestamps as proof.

-This is for extenuating circumstances only.
+\This is for extenuating circumstances only.
 Regularly submitting assignments via email will result in said assignments being marked as missing.